 - 1. Before the use or development starts, amended plans to the satisfaction of the Responsible Authority must be submitted to and approved by the Responsible Authority.
 When approved, the plans will be endorsed and will then form part of the permit.
 The plans must be drawn to scale with dimensions and three copies must be provided.
 The plans must be generally in accordance with the plans submitted with the application but modified to show: - a.
 Annotation on plans as to road upgrades to Madigan Way for the length of the rear boundary of the site to the corner of Madigan Way and Ferres Road. - b.
-Remove annotations on site and floor plans regarding office/ commercial use. - c.
-The location of four (4) bicycle spaces positioned nearby an entrance way and designed in accordance with the Design Standards of Clause 52.34-6. - d.
+DELETED. - c.
+The location of three (3) bicycle spaces positioned nearby an entrance way and designed in accordance with the Design Standards of Clause 52.34-6. - d.
 Internal layout of amenities including the location of a change room in accordance with Clause 52.34-5. - e.
 Annotate on the plans the reinstatement of the Gembrook Belgrave footpath as required for the length of the sites frontage. - f.
-Provision of minimum 500mm overhang for Car Parking Bay 8, Bay 28, Bay 29 ensuring relevant accessway width remains. - g.
-Bay 25 (no clearance to disabled bays) to be removed from level 2 basement carpark, ensuring that minimum1.2m pedestrian access maintained. - h.
-Clarification and update to Bay 24 and a 1m clearance between Bay 24 and Lift, noting this is shown on Swept Path Assessment but not basement floor plan. - i.
-Landscaping Plan in accordance with Condition 1(m). - j.
+DELETED. - g.
+DELETED. - h.
+DELETED. - i.
+Landscaping Plan in accordance with Condition 1(o). - j.
 Annotated and identifiable glazing finishes to all windows. - k.
-Amended Bushfire Plan and Plan Set to reflect required changes as per Fire Rescue Victoria Condition 24. - I. Screening/window treatment to the west to avoid overlooking of adjoining properties.
+Amended Bushfire Plan and Plan Set to reflect required changes as per Fire Rescue Victoria Condition 25. - I. Screening/window treatment to the west to avoid overlooking of adjoining properties. - m.
+Deletion of north facing balconies at ground floor level. - n.
+Deletion of accessway/path connecting to amenities at ground floor level, located along the site's eastern boundary.

-- m.
+- o.
 A landscape plan prepared by a person suitably qualified and experienced in landscape design to the satisfaction of the Responsible Authority drawn to scale showing: - i.
 A survey (including botanical names) of all existing vegetation to be retained and/or removed. - ii.
 Buildings and trees (including botanical names) on neighbouring properties within three metres of the boundary. - iii.
 Details of surface finishes of pathways and driveways. - iv.
 A planting schedule of all proposed trees, shrubs and ground covers, including botanical names, common names, pot sizes, sizes at maturity, and quantities of each plant. - v.
-Landscaping and planting within all open areas of the subject land.
+Landscaping and planting within all open areas of the subject site, that maintains and does not impede site lines to the north (with a preference toward deciduous species).